 From a technical standpoint, when discussing the best furnace filter for your system, it is important to understand how your furnace works at a very basic level.
 Although an in-depth look at furnace performance and features is outside the scope of this article, it is important to realize two things:

 First, the purpose of a furnace filter is NOT to improve your indoor air quality, believe it or not.
-The purpose of your furnace air filter is actually to keep dust and debris in the air from collecting on the inside of your furnace’s internal components, specifically the heat exchanger (the tubes that get hot and actually heat your air).
+The purpose of your furnace’s filter is actually to keep dust and debris in the air from collecting on the inside of your furnace’s internal components, specifically the heat exchanger (the tubes that get hot and actually heat your air).
 Imagine, for a moment, that we didn’t do this…have you ever seen a table that hasn’t been dusted in five or ten years?
 Now imagine that the inside of your furnace was circulating air for five or ten years without proper filtration – that’s a lot of dust.
 As such, your furnace filter keeps the air that your furnace ingests clean, preventing such buildup.
 Cheap filters – typically fiberglass filters that you can see through, and even poke your finger through – don’t trap enough dust, which in turn, causes the buildup of dust on your heat exchanger.
 This causes a burning smell in your house every time you turn it on (less than desirable), and can reduce the lifespan of your furnace.

 The second part is equally important – if your furnace filter is “too good,” it blocks everything from passing through, even some of the air flow!
 So, the best furnace filter should also be able to allow adequate air flow to your furnace, and not block air from getting to your blower motor (the fan that circulates air throughout your house).
 For more on how to properly change your furnace filter, try this article: Consumer Reports – How to Replace Furnace Filters.

 So, before we move on with our discussion of the best furnace filters, let’s talk about how filters are measured.
 There are three methods for measuring the filtration capacity of a furnace filter: MERV, MPR, and FPR.
 In today’s discussion, we will skip the latter, and focus on the first two (the third method – FPR – was invented by The Home Depot, so who cares?).